 Depending on the intended healing purpose, many times bruising is a welcoming sight indicating that the cupping is effective.
-No bruising means that the pressurized suction was not strong enough to effect blood and qi flow.
+No bruising can indicate that the pressurized suction was not strong enough to effect blood and qi flow.

 Cupping can also cause bleeding especially if it is administered together with acupuncture needles.
 Oftentimes the bleeding is purposefully stimulated to achieve the healing effects for certain conditions, for example to draw out infectious toxins in the blood.

-- Stressed and tight muscles especially for the back
+- Stressed and tight muscles especially in the back

 - Blood poisoning, infections

 - Excessive heat

 - Facial paralysis

 - Poor blood or energy circulation

 Cupping can be given with or without acupuncture depending on the purpose or condition.

 Cupping is especially beneficial for people having chronically tight and stiff back.